 Granola is one of those “Goldilocks” foods.
 It can be plywood hard or leather soft, neither of which are what I want in my morning yogurt parfait.
 Instead, I want nuggets and texture, something to contrast with the creamy yogurt and soft fruit.
 Something to chew on.

-Even better, this healthy homemade granola recipe is dairy-free and gluten-free, so folks with those dietary requirements can share in granola goodness!
+Even better, this easy homemade granola recipe is dairy-free and gluten-free, so folks with those dietary requirements can share in granola goodness!

 How to make homemade granola